 If the Notification Control IE is included in the DRB to Be Setup List IE and it is set to active, the gNB-DU shall, if supported, monitor the QoS of the DRB and notify the gNB-CU if the QoS cannot be fulfilled any longer or if the QoS can be fulfilled again.
 The Notification Control IE can only be applied to GBR bearers.

+If the UL PDU Session Aggregate Maximum Bit Rate IE is included in the QoS Flow Level QoS Parameters IE containded in the UE CONTEXT SETUP REQUEST message, the gNB-DU shall store the received UL PDU Session Aggregate Maximum Bit Rate and use it for non-GBR Bearers for the concerned PDU sessions and the concerned UE as specified in TS 23.501 [21].

 8.3.1.3 Unsuccessful Operation